How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

 Bit of a bubble?

 While some people outside Georgia may have become multimillionaires thanks to the bitcoins processed inside the huge Tbilisi data center, just down the road is Gldani, one of the city's poorest suburbs.
-The main street is lined with pawn shops and discount stores.
-Unemployment is high and many live on far less than the national average wage of $400 a month.
+The main street is lined with pawnshops and discount stores.
+Unemployment is high, and many live on far less than the national average wage of $400 a month.
 It's a similar story in many rural areas.

 Against this economic backdrop, according to professor Tutberidze, it's not surprising so many Georgians have dived into the cryptocurrency craze, hoping for quick wealth.
 But he warns a "mass psychology" has developed, with people buying in as prices rise but then panicking and selling again as they fall.
 He sees it as one of several alarm bells that this could become a dangerous bubble for Georgia.